 Environmental Finance Center

-Through the EFC – EPA Region 10, Tribes and local communities will have practical, real-world training, technical assistance, and information to increase the sustainability of their financing systems, the systems that support all of their environmental and public health utilities and facilities – water, wastewater, solid waste and other disciplines.
+Through the EFC, Tribes and local communities will have practical, real-world training, technical assistance and information to increase the sustainability of their financing systems, the systems that support all of their environmental and public health utilities and facilities – water, wastewater, solid waste and other disciplines.
 In addition, the EFC is active in the climate adaptation and resiliency finance policy discussion.

-For more information, contact Heather Cannon, Environmental Finance Center Coordinator, at (509) 844-1980 or firstname.lastname@example.org.
+For more information, contact Heather Cannon, Environmental Finance Center coordinator, at (509) 844-1980 or firstname.lastname@example.org.